Sheila Singh

-Sheila K. Singh MD, PhD, FRCSC is a chief pediatric neurosurgeon at McMaster Children's Hospital in Ontario, Canada.
+Sheila K. Singh is a Canadian neurosurgeon who is chief pediatric neurosurgeon at McMaster Children's Hospital in Ontario, Canada.
 She is also Professor of Surgery and Biochemistry, the Division Head of Neurosurgery at Hamilton Health Sciences, the Research Director for McMaster's Division of Neurosurgery, and a scientist/principal investigator appointed to the Stem Cell and Cancer Research Institute at McMaster University.

 She holds a Tier 1/ Senior Canada Research Chair in Human Brain Cancer Stem Cell Biology, and is Director of the McMaster Surgeon Scientist Program (SSP), which is a part of McMaster's pre-established Clinical Investigator Program (CIP) that provides research training for surgical residents.

 Education

 Singh graduated from McGill University in 1994 with a bachelor's degree in neurobiology and molecular genetics, and from McMaster University with an MD in 1997.
 She subsequently trained in neurosurgery at the University of Toronto from 1997 to 2007 and completed a PhD in the Surgeon Scientist Program (SSP) at McMaster University.
 In 2006, Singh became certified in neurosurgery by The Royal College of Physicians and Surgeons of Canada (RCPSC) and then did a fellowship in pediatric neurosurgery at SickKids from 2006 to 2007.

 She has been recognized by invitations to serve as a grant reviewer for the NIH and CIHR.
 She has served as a brain tumor expert reviewer for the Pediatric Provincial Oncology Plan and the Pediatric Oncology Group of Ontario.
 She was a member of the Stem Cell Network AGM Steering Committee of the 2012 Till and McCulloch Meeting.
 She is active in the European Society for Medical Oncology and is on the editorial boards of Acta Neuropathologica Communications and of Current Pathobiology Reports.
 She is also a scientific advisor to Arch Biopartners of Toronto.

 In 2017, she was named to the Royal Society of Canada's College of New Scholars, Artists, and Scientists.
 In 2017, she was also made a University Scholar by the President of McMaster University.

 While in medical school, Singh encountered two five-year-old boys with brain tumors, both named Christopher.
 They were treated with the best current therapies of the time, however one flourished and the other died.
 This left her questioning the outcome, sparking her interest in cancer research.